unknown07724/projecto/README.md

 # projects

-projects are stored in the data folder
+projects created with github are stored in the data folder along with admin users